 Some of us have the habit of checking the product labels of packaged foods to determine how long they’ll last.
 However, there is a lot of confusion surrounding food label dates.

 Instead, food product dating serves as a quality assurance date.
-Manufacturers use it to inform consumers of the time frame the food maintains its best quality.
+Manufacturers use it to inform consumers of the time frame in which the food maintains its best quality.
 However, food producers don't need to use food labels.

 According to the United States Food and Drug Administration, most date labels are not science-based.
 No rule or regulation requires manufacturers to divulge how they reached the food expiration dates they use.
 Also, they don’t have to get approval from food inspection service agencies regarding food date labels.